-Once the configuration is selected, the TLS configurations listed are applied to the domain.
+Once the configuration is selected, the TLS configuration is applied to the domain.
 Each TLS configuration is active and available at their respective IP addresses and DNS records.

 - Confirm the new DNS records have propagated across the internet (this can take up to 48 hours), then delete the old TLS configuration by clicking the trash can icon.

-NOTE: For HTTP/1.1, be sure to enable TLS for each of your domains in the web application.
-If you upload a certificate with multiple SANs, each domain must be explicitly enabled if you want to secure these domains on Fastly.
+For HTTP/1.1, be sure to activate TLS for each of your domains in the web interface.
+If you upload a certificate with multiple SANs, each domain must have TLS explicitly activated if you want to secure these domains on Fastly.

 Exceptions may apply in the case of HTTP/2 if your browser coalesces secure connections and has previously received a TLS certificate from an earlier handshake.
 In this case, some browsers may reuse an existing secure connection to Fastly if its certificate has a matching SAN entry.

-There may be situations where Fastly identifies certificates that should be replaced.
-These certificates will be clearly marked.
+There may be situations where Fastly identifies certificates that should be updated and replaced.
+These certificates will be clearly marked with a recommendation:

-Fastly allows you replace a certificate with a new one at any time.
+Fastly allows you update a certificate by replacing it with a new one at any time.

-To replace a TLS certificate with one that contains all the domains as the original (either as a superset or a matching list) follow these steps.
+To update a TLS certificate by replacing it with one that contains all the domains as the original (either as a superset or a matching list) follow these steps.

 - Generate a new certificate with your preferred Certification Authority.

-- If a new key was generated with the new certificate, upload it.
+- If a new key was generated with the new certificate, click the Upload a new key or certificate button to upload it.

-- Click the certificate replacement icon in the upper right corner of the certificate’s card.
+Click the word Update in the upper right corner of the certificate’s card.

 - Using the file picker that appears, find the new certificate you’re replacing the old one with.
 The certificate you select should be PEM-formatted and the SAN entries of this new certificate must contain all entries in the current certificate (i.e., it must either have an exact matching list or contain a superset).